Kausheel/User_Management/README.md

     $auth->delete_user($email, $password);

 When the account activation link OR password reset link has been sent, the URL will contain a variable called 'hash.'
-Example your_website.com/page.php?hash=unverified45893465gfiuqirekgheo5928re5try5
+Example your_website.com/page.php?hash=reset5893465gfiuqirekgheo5928re5try5
 You should check the contents of $_GET['hash'] on the same page that you linked to the user (check the Configuration file).

-The check_hash() function compares the hash in the URL with the database, and if the hash exists, it returns the type of hash i.e email validation OR a password reset.
+The check_hash_type() function compares the hash in the URL with the database, and if the hash exists, it returns the type of hash i.e account_activation OR a password reset.
-We check the type of hash to decide what we do next, either show a form for the user to type in a new password after a reset, OR call the account_activated() function.
+We check the type of hash to decide what we do next, either show a form for the user to type in a new password after a reset, OR call activate_account().

     include('Authenticate.class.php');
     $auth = new Authenticate();

     if($_GET['hash'])
     {
-        $hash_type = $auth->check_hash($_GET['hash']);
+        $hash_type = $auth->check_hash_type($_GET['hash']);
         if($hash_type == 'unverified')
         {
             if(!$auth->activate_account($_GET['hash']))